anuragteapot/visualizer/README.md

 # Installation
-If you want develophment enviroment.
+If you want development environment.

 1. Download master branch.